root2022IIITC/IIITC/README.md

-# IIITCNET: Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization
+# Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization
-Official project page for paper, IIITCNET: Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization.
+Official project page for paper, Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization.

 we show an example videos to compare our work with other methods.
  ![result demo](./docs/result_demo.gif)